nemuulen/INFOSCI301_Final_Project/README.md

 Overall, the 2022 snapshot visualizes a complex, multi-centered network of global student mobility, demonstrating both traditional and emerging educational migration routes.

-## Connection to SDG 4 (Quality Education)
-This project contributes to SDG 4 by:
-- Highlighting global disparities in access to international education.
-- Promoting data-driven awareness of trends in educational migration.
-- Supporting conversations around equity in educational opportunities and resources worldwide.

-By visualizing these mobility trends, our project encourages actions toward **promoting equitable access to international education opportunities**.

 ## Data Analysis: Relationship Between GDP and Student Migration (2022)

 The scatter plot reveals several important trends between a country's economic strength and its international student flows: